diazdc/diazdc-pfb2019/Pandas.md

 A powerful tool for manipulating data arranged in formats like matricies and data frames.
 Pandas aims to provide the same type of functionality and analysis as **R**.

+## Types of data manipulated

+A data frame is a table-like data structure which cotain mixed data types.